 As you get wrapped up in your holiday decorating, planning, shopping, wrapping, baking, and more—it’s easy to create a picture perfect image of how things should be in your own mind.
 But the truth is, if you’re not fully present in the moment to give and receive human connectedness, all the work you put into the season is little more than an empty gesture.

-Like a lesson from the childhood classic The Grinch Who Stole Christmas—the holidays aren’t about the food or the gifts.
+Like a lesson from the childhood classic The Grinch Who Stoke Christmas, the holidays aren’t about the food or the gifts.
 They’re about being resplendent in music, togetherness, and feeling connected to one another through our spiritual roots and heritages.

-Whatever your favorite holiday music (ours is Mary, Did You Know?), food, or family and spiritual traditions are, I wish you the gift of holiday “presence” to feel what’s in your heart—whether it’s happiness, sadness, appreciation, or delight in the unexpected.
+Whatever your favorite holiday music, food, or family and spiritual traditions are, I wish you the gift of holiday “presence” to feel what’s in your heart—whether it’s happiness, sadness, appreciation, or delight in the unexpected.
 These moments are part of your individual and shared treasure trove, like a memory box to open each and every time you celebrate your own family's heritage.

 Wrap those heartfelt feelings in an imaginary box with a big bow for yourself, and know that, this December, your genuine "presence" is one "present" that you can give out and still re-open each and every day of the year.